 Steve was not the easiest kid.
 He had a habit of challenging authority, and he wasn’t good at being told what to do.
 He might have had a bit of a Churchill problem.
 He would find himself not so much talking back, he says, as debating his teachers.
 He grew up in a kind of argumentative environment, one in which his family engaged in a good deal of good-natured back-and-forth on random subjects du’jour, often involving politics.

 He worked a year after college as a general assignment reporter for The Springfield News-Sun, followed by a stint as an aide in the Ohio General Assembly.
-In 1994, he joined the Peace Corps in the southern tip of Morocco, where the Sahara begins.
-He was a “health sanitation engineer,” meaning he dug outhouses.
-He tells of waiting to catch a bus in a dusty roadside café:
+In 1994, he joined the Peace Corps.
+He served in the southern tip of Morocco, where the Sahara begins.
+He was a “health sanitation engineer,” meaning he dug outhouses between bouts of dysentery.

 Steve had been thinking about law school for years.
 One summer when he was 19 or 20, he was in a three-car accident.
 The officer told him it wasn’t his fault, but all three drivers were cited and ordered to appear in mayor’s court.
 Steve represented himself.

 “The other two guys had attorneys.
 I asked the judge, ‘Where’s the officer?
 Where’s my witness?’
 She says, ‘You didn’t subpoena him.’
 I was fined sixty bucks, and the other guys got off.
 I’m still pissed about that.
 I guess I’m working out my issues with that mayor every day when I go to work.”

-As an attorney, Steve says he’s comfortable in his own skin, will not back down, doesn’t get rattled and is not afraid to go to court.
+As an attorney, Steve is comfortable in his own skin, will not back down, doesn’t get rattled and is not afraid to go to court.

 “I stay focused on the big picture.
 You also have to understand what the other side is trying to do.
-So many young attorneys I deal with understand the client’s position, but they’re blind to any holes in it.
+So many young attorneys I deal with understand their client’s position, but they’re blind to any holes in it.
 You can get stuck in your foxhole and lose sight of the larger battle around you.
 That won’t happen with me.”

 Steve Goodin is a litigator, counselor-at-law, and general problem-solver.